rust-lang/rust-forge/src/release/process.md

 Self-approve the PR with `r+ rollup=never p=1000`.

+Note that we need to merge this PR as soon as possible, to maximise the pre-release testing time.
+If another PR is being tested by bors, and CI is not going to finish soon (use your judgement here), you can "yield" priority to the stable release PR by going into that PR and typing this
+comment:

+> @bors retry
+> Yield priority to the stable release.

 ### `beta` PR

 Send a PR to [rust-lang/rust] targeting the new `beta` branch with these